Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 \subsection{$1D$-wave states}

-In the $D$-meson family, our predicted mass of $D(1^3D_1)$, $M=2754$ MeV, is consistent with those predicted in Refs.~\cite{Ebert:2009ua,Li:2010vx,Lahde:1999ih,Song:2015fha}.
+In the $D$-meson family, our predicted mass of $D(1^3D_1)$, $M=2754$ MeV, is consistent with that predicted in Refs.~\cite{Ebert:2009ua,Li:2010vx,Lahde:1999ih,Song:2015fha}.
 From Table \ref{Dmeson1DDecay}, it is found that the $D(1^3D_1)$ may be a broad state with a width of

 and dominantly decays into the $D_1(2420)\pi$ and $D \pi$ channels with branching fractions $\sim41\%$ and $\sim30\%$, respectively.
 Furthermore, the decay rates into $D_sK$, $D^*\pi$ and $D_1(2430)\pi$ are also notable, their branching fractions can reach up to $\sim 8\%$.
 In the literature, the $D(1^3D_1)$ state is also predicted to be a broad state with a width of $\Gamma \simeq 300 \sim550$ MeV~\cite{Zhong:2010vq,Lu:2014zua, Chen:2015lpa,Close:2005se,Song:2015fha}.